 Factual error: The movie is set in the 1860s.
 During a performance for English guests, Anna has the King's children perform "Bicycle Built For Two".
 That song, otherwise known as "Daisy Belle" was written by Harry Dacre in 1892.
 (00:57:50)

 Factual error: Near the beginning when the boat pulls up and the guy on the boat tells the blond convict he's got a beauty 13 foot "Tiger shark" that's up in some sort of sling, the so called tiger shark is actually the same robot mako shark from the rest of the movie, just with stripes on it.
 Tiger sharks have a blunt rounded nose, not a pointed one like a great white.
 (00:07:35)

 Factual error: The priest says that St. John saw the number 666 in his vision, but it was actually 999 inverted.
-I'm not sure, but I don't believe St. John read modern Arabic numerals like we do.
-Didn't he read Roman numerals?
-I think if St. John saw the number 666, it would actually be DCLXVI.
+St. John wouldn't read modern Arabic numerals like we do, it would be Roman numerals.
+The number 666 would actually be DCLXVI.
 (01:05:40)